-Very good / good Average Poor / very poor Child does not tire at all or Child does tire, but it does Child tires and it interferes or excessively as the day not interfere too much with restricts their ability to progresses. school activities. participate in school activities.
+Very good / good Average Poor / very poor Child does not tire at all or excessively as the day progresses.
+Child does tire, but it does not interfere too much with school activities.
+Child tires and it interferes or restricts their ability to participate in school activities.